 For some people, unusual daytime sleepiness following a car collision might not result from a physical injury.
 Often, the emotional fallout from a devastating crash can have a lasting emotional impact on the injury victim.
 Numerous emotions can come rushing to the victim of a car crash, including guilt and anger.
 However, sadness is often one of the most overwhelming emotions under these circumstances.

-Depression is a common result of the strong emotions that follow a serious motor vehicle collision.
+Depression is a common result from the strong emotions that follow a serious motor vehicle collision.
 Emotional suffering can be especially difficult to deal with.
 While outwardly visible injuries are easy for most people to understand, internal hardships like depression are not.

-The Cleveland Clinic reports that one of the common symptoms of depression is excessive sleeping.
+Cleveland Clinic reports that one of the common symptoms of depression is excessive sleeping.
 This is not a physical symptom—as is the case with a traumatic brain injury.
 Excessive sleeping due to depression after an injury is an emotional response.

 Some other symptoms that could come with sleeping too much include: